coinbase/temporal-ruby/README.md

 end
 ```

 Make sure to check out [example integration specs](examples/spec/integration) for more details.
+Instructions
+for running these integration specs can be found in [examples/README.md](examples/README.md).

 ## TODO